One of the keys to successful and confident performance of your business presentation is practice.

 Instead of starting over when you err, practice the gliding over of “errors,” never calling attention to them.
 Practice recovering from your error and minimizing it.
 Perform according to the principle that regardless of what happens, you planned it.

 The second big mistake is practicing in front of a mirror.

 Don’t practice in front of a mirror unless you plan to deliver your talk to a mirror.
 It’s plain creepy to watch yourself in the mirror while talking for an extended period of time.
 There is nothing to be gained by rehearsing one way . . . only to do something entirely different for the actual event.

 Of course, you will observe yourself in the mirror as you adjust your stance and appearance to ensure that what you feel is what people see while you present on all occasions.
 But you do not practice your finished talk in front of a mirror.
 This is one of the worst things you can do in your business presentation practice.

 Why would you want to grow accustomed to looking at yourself present, only to be faced with an entirely different situation for the actual presentation?

 That’s just bizarre.
 Instead, practice in front of your roommate . . . or go to the classroom or auditorium where you’re scheduled to present.

 In short, create as much of the real situation as possible ahead of time.

 To ensure an especially powerful presentation every time, practice hard and repeatedly . . . but practice the right way.

-For more on the delivery of especially powerful presentations and the development of personal comptetitive advantage, consult The Complete Guide to Business School Presenting.
+For more on business presentation practice and how to prepare for your presentations, consult The Complete Guide to Business School Presenting.